 In July 2013, the DeKalb Police Department formed the Youth in Need Task Force to develop strategies to decrease youth delinquency in DeKalb.
 This community-based, collaborative summer program responds to identified issues of child hunger and youth crime that occur throughout our community during the summer months.
 The structure of Camp Power includes academic tutoring, a daily healthy lunch and afternoon snack, nutrition education, structured physical activity, mentoring, a variety of education/recreation opportunities and the development of community gardens.
-2016 marked the third year for the Camp Power summer program.
-For three years the program has been implemented in the University Village neighborhood and has demonstrated numerous positive outcomes to include a decrease in criminal activity, greater opportunities for the children and their families and a better relationship with the police.
-In 2016, the Camp Power program was expanded to include additional activities in the Pleasant Street.
+2017 marks the fourth year for the Camp Power summer program.
+The program has been implemented in the University Village neighborhood and has demonstrated numerous positive outcomes to include a decrease in criminal activity, greater opportunities for the children and their families and a better relationship with the police.
+In 2016, the Camp Power program was expanded to include additional activities in the Pleasant Street neighborhood.